Dodgers vs. Yankees Player Props Betting Odds

-Player prop betting options for Aaron Judge, Freddie Freeman and others are available in the New York Yankees-Los Angeles Dodgers matchup at Dodger Stadium on Friday, starting at 10:10 PM ET.
+Player props can be found for Freddie Freeman and Aaron Judge, among others, when the Los Angeles Dodgers host the New York Yankees at Dodger Stadium on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with DraftKings!